MGitHubL/BenchTGC/README.md

 If you find any problems, feel free to contact us: ```mengliuedu@163.com```.

+The main project can be find in: https://github.com/MGitHubL/Deep-Temporal-Graph-Clustering

 ## BenchTGC Datasets

 You can download the datasets from [Data4TGC](https://github.com/MGitHubL/Data4TGC) and create "data" folder in the same directory as the "emb" and "code" folders.